3 Male Chauvinist Movies

 The Queen runs into the burning control center where she is burned to death.
 The depiction of her burnt body is uncharacteristically gory considering the nature of the movie.
 The image of the charred corpse is often edited out of TV versions of the movie.

 What could be done with Queen of Outer Space?

 This 1965 movie begins with Charles the butler (Terry-Thomas) taking the audience on a tour of the upscale apartment of Stanley Ford (Jack Lemmon).
 Stanley is a confirmed bachelor[i].
 He has a successful career as a cartoonist.
 The star of his comic strip is a male Action/Adventure character.
 What makes his comic strip so successful is he performs the actions he draws.
 His logic is if he can do it then the action would be realistic.
 So Stanley is living the ideal bachelor life.

-Stanley went to the bachelor party of a friend of his.
+Stanley goes to the bachelor party of a friend of his.
 The bachelor party isn’t depicted in the movie.
 Stanley wakes up in his bed with a woman (Virna Lisi) and a wedding ring.
 He vaguely remembers his friend, a judge, marring him to the woman who jumped out of the cake.
 To Stanley this seemed an easily correctible mistake.
-There were two problems; Mrs. Ford liked being married and she only spoke Italian.
+There were two problems; Mrs. Ford likes being married and she only speaks Italian.

 In his comic strip his Action/Adventure hero morphs turns into a clumsy husband.
 This greatly increases his comic strip’s circulation.
 The comic strip gains a large female readership because wives find the main character is a clod just like their husbands.
 Stanley doesn’t like the turn his comic strip has taken.
 He decided there is only one solution, murder.